Construction Project Management Services and Construction Books

 What homework should construction companies do when pricing a new project?

-• Understand the contract information supplied:
+• Understand the construction contract information supplied:

 • Read and understand the contract.
 Are these conditions acceptable to your company?